cristianferrarig/font-awesome-middleman/README.md

 # Font-Awesome Middleman
-Font-Awesome web fonts and stylesheets as a Middleman engine
+**font-awesome-middleman** provides the Font-Awesome web fonts and stylesheets as a Middleman engine

 Font Awesome v.
 3.2.1